 We worked with Jenny Dance of Phona, the creators of the Intelligent Sounds app, which is being designed to help improve the clarity of speech sounds by people whose speech has been affected as a result of a health condition (such as stroke, Parkinson’s disease, cerebral palsy, multiple sclerosis or a head injury).
 Through the Design Together, Live Better initiative we recruited Speech and Language Therapists and SLT service users to remotely test the app and provide feedback on its usability and effectiveness.
 Read more.

 We also supported Chloe Meineck (Studio Meineck) to engage with people living with dementia, and those who are close to them, to help shape and design the next stage of her Music Memory Box.
 The Music Memory Box is a personalised, multi-sensory tool for reminiscing.
 It is a novel keepsake box that contains objects chosen by the user to represent friends, family and key memories that are used to trigger specific pieces of music with which they are associated.
 Read more.

-In the next phase of Design Together, Live Better we plan to increase the amount we are able to connect people who are interested in creating or being part of designing new healthcare products with innovators of new technologies and solutions.
+In the current phase Design Together, Live Better has evolved into hyvr, connecting people who are interested in creating or being part of designing new healthcare products with innovators of new technologies and solutions.

 We are working with digital developers to help us create an effective and easy-to-use online engagement platform where these connections can happen.
-We plan to launch this new platform later this year.
-Watch this space!
+Visit hyvr.com to connect and find out out more.